qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/stickandgum/readme.md

   - Fn + L -> My easter egg...
 "QMK rocks!"

 - Known issues:
   - The Heatmap and Matrix FrameBuffer effects (Fn - and =) are a bit buggy - F-keys light up when they shouldn't.
 Caps/Scroll lights do not turn off properly.
 Just change the effect to something else to fix this.
-    - If you find a fix for this, please let me know!
+  -     If you find a fix for this, please let me know.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).